 The molecular microbiology option explores prokaryotes as agents of disease and as source of antibiotics.
 It also examines virulence and resistance.
 Molecular aspects of eukaryotic protozoan pathogens are also studied.

 The themes of this module draw on most modern biological techniques and impinge on core cell and molecular biology topics of signaling, DNA repair and apoptosis among others.

 Methods and skills

-These feature key methods such as bioinformatics and molecular imaging.
+These feature key methods such as bioinformatics.
 Also included are data handling classes using past examination papers as core material to study approaches to data analysis and interpretation.
 Teaching of transferable laboratory and communication skills (such as graphic illustration, record keeping, data analysis, database searching and essay and report writing) are embedded in the course.